elastic/e-gpt/README.md

 #### Client Certificate Authentication (mTLS)

 Custom endpoints may require client certificate authentication, depending on how you configure them.
-To enable mTLS between Chat UI and your custom endpoint, you will need to set the `USE_CLIENT_CERTIFICATE` to `true`, and add the `CERT_PATH` and `KEY_PATH` parameters to your `.env.local`.
+To enable mTLS between Elastic-GPT and your custom endpoint, you will need to set the `USE_CLIENT_CERTIFICATE` to `true`, and add the `CERT_PATH` and `KEY_PATH` parameters to your `.env.local`.
 These parameters should point to the location of the certificate and key files on your local machine.
 The certificate and key files should be in PEM format.
 The key file can be encrypted with a passphrase, in which case you will also need to add the `CLIENT_KEY_PASSWORD` parameter to your `.env.local`.

 If you're using a certificate signed by a private CA, you will also need to add the `CA_PATH` parameter to your `.env.local`.
 This parameter should point to the location of the CA certificate file on your local machine.

 If you're using a self-signed certificate, e.g. for testing or development purposes, you can set the `REJECT_UNAUTHORIZED` parameter to `false` in your `.env.local`.
-This will disable certificate validation, and allow Chat UI to connect to your custom endpoint.
+This will disable certificate validation, and allow Elastic-GPT to connect to your custom endpoint.

 #### Specific Embedding Model